tommason14/scripts/chem/transferable-md-analysis/README.md

 - Alternative to `traj_convert.py` that writes a `gro` coordinate file and `xtc` binary trajectory of a selection provided by the user

+## Combining multiple trajectories (concat_traj.py)

+- Write all frames to one output file consecutively
+- Emulating `gmx trjcat` but without the need to specify start times

 ## Diffusion coefficients (diff_coeffs_from_md.py)

 - Computed via the Einstein relation (1/2N * gradient of MSD against time, N = dimensionality)